Audi e-gas – new fuel

 The carbon dioxide used by the Audi e-gas plant comes from the exhaust flow of an adjacent biomethane plant operated by the energy utility EWE.
 The carbon dioxide is separated from the biogas produced from organic waste to obtain high-purity biomethane.
 The Audi e-gas plant is expected to produce roughly 1,000 metric tons of e-gas per year, thus binding approximately 2,800 metric tons of CO2 that would otherwise pollute the atmosphere.

 The efficient use of energy flows is a top priority throughout the entire production sequence of the e-gas plant, which Audi built in collaboration with the plant construction specialist ETOGAS.
 The waste heat produced during methanation is used to hygienize the wastes and treat the biogas, greatly increasing overall efficiency.
-The Audi e-gas plant is scheduled to begin feeding the synthetic gas into the network in summer 2013.
+The Audi e-gas plant has been feeding synthetic gas into the grid since 2013.

 The Audi e-gas project transcends the automobile industry.
 It shows how large amounts of wind or solar energy can be stored efficiently and independently of location by transforming it into methane gas and storing it in the natural gas network, the largest public energy storage system in Germany.
 With the e-gas project, Audi is both a part of and a driver of the energy revolution.
 Major German energy utilities have since taken up the idea of power-to-gas cogeneration and are following Audi with initial projects of their own.